BradHutchings/Mmojo-Server/docs/Build-mmojo-server-merge.md

 If the build is successful, it will end with this message:

 &nbsp;&nbsp;&nbsp;&nbsp;**Build of all targets is complete.**

-If the build fails and you've checked out the `work-in-progress` branch, well, it's in progess, so switch back to the `master` branch and build that.

-If the build fails on the `master` branch, please post a note in the [Discussions](https://github.com/BradHutchings/llama-server-one/discussions) area.

 #### List Directory